sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/document-range.md

 title: "Document Range"
 hidden: false
 ---
 Use the Document Range method to grab multiple consecutive lines, for example, paragraphs of legal text.
-Or, use it to grab regions containing images.
+Or, use it to return the coordinates of regions containing images.

 Examples
 -----